Sigappu Rojakkal: Development

 After directing two films – 16 Vayathinile (1977) and Kizhakke Pogum Rail (1978) – which were set in villages, Bharathiraja chose to set his third film, the thriller Sigappu Rojakkal in the city to circumvent criticism that he could only make village-based films.
 The film was inspired by serial killer Raman Raghav's crimes, and another serial killer who was based in Bombay but hailed from Tirunelveli.
+Bharathiraja said he wrote the script in three days.
 It was produced by J. Padmavathi under K. R. G. Productions.
 K. Bhagyaraj worked as an assistant director.

 Casting

 Bharathirajaa wanted actor Sivakumar to act in the lead role of Muthu / Dileep, over his assistant directors' objections.
 But after he narrated the story, Sivakumar rejected the offer, feeling it was not suitable for him despite liking the story.
 Kamal Haasan was eventually cast.
 He claims to have known the story of the film six years before shooting began.
-For his character's looks, Haasan wore "fitted suits with button-up shirts, ties" and flared bell-bottoms, in addition to "bright printed button-up shirts with enlarged collars and leather jackets".
+For his character's looks, Haasan primarily wore "fitted suits with button-up shirts, ties" and flared bell-bottoms, in addition to "bright printed button-up shirts with enlarged collars and leather jackets".
 Haasan's looks in the film were inspired by the American serial killers Ted Bundy and Albert DeSalvo, while his "black leather jacket" was inspired by the one worn by Alan Arkin in Wait Until Dark (1967).
 Sridevi was cast as Sarada, collaborating with Bharathirajaa for the second time after 16 Vayathinile.
 Bharathirajaa initially cast Goundamani as a waiter and Bhagyaraj as the manager of Dileep's export company, but the actors later switched their roles.
 This was the feature film debut of Vadivukkarasi, who played Chitra.
 Bharathirajaa got a cat from his friend R. C. Prakash to portray Dileep's cat.

 Filming

-Haasan had told Bharathirajaa that his character, a psychopathic killer, should not be singing and dancing but Bharathiraja deflected Haasan's objection, saying that the song "Ninaivo Oru Paravai" was a dream sequence, shot from the heroine's point of view.
+Haasan had told Bharathiraja that his character, a psychopathic killer, should not be singing and dancing but Bharathiraja deflected Haasan's objection, saying that the song "Ninaivo Oru Paravai" was a dream sequence, shot from the heroine's point of view.
 One of the shooting locations was a bungalow called Kamakoti House in T. Nagar.
-Filming was completed within 30 days.
+Filming was completed within 30 working days.